bendikbo/SSED/README.md

 This repository contains a sliding window sound event detection system developed for a master thesis at NTNU IES, with contributions by NINA - Norsk Institutt for NAturfroskning.

 The codebase contains multiple convolutional backbones, and is (almost) fully configurable in both training and inference through yaml specified configurations.
-This codebase should be easily extendable and reusable for most sound event detection tasks, and I hope you get good use of it, just remember I've licensed it under the MIT License.
+This codebase should be easily extendable and reusable for most sound event detection tasks, and I hope you get good use of it, just remember I've licensed it under the MIT License, and a lot of the other stuff that's used is licensed as well.

+Send me an email if you have any questions I could probably help answer: bendik.bogfjellmo@gmail.com

 # Example application with existing backbones and datasets